 Whey can be added to many things including smoothies and protein pancakes.
 The possibilities are endless.
 I don’t use protein powder anymore, as I try to get all my macros from whole foods, but when I did, I used NOW Foods Whey Protein Isolate.

 Eggs are one of the most nutritionally packed foods out there.
 Unfortunately, many people get scared off from eating them because of their cholesterol content.
 The good news is that dietary cholesterol intake does not directly influence blood cholesterol levels.
 So eat up – yolk and all.

 1. Milk – 49.6 grams/dollar

 Milk took the #1 spot for the cheapest protein source.
-It is a combination of whey and casein protein.
+It is a combination of whey and casein protein (fast and slow digesting).
 For those on a tight budget who are not lactose intolerant, milk is a great way to get in extra protein.